pbombnz/Shopping-Web-Application/README.md

 ### Method 1: Used in active development locally
 Recommended to use when you are actively testing and developing on either the front-end or back-end.
 This is because both stacks are operating independently allowing for faster compile/build times.
 In fact, if you are only developing on a single stack, you don't even have to execute the other one if the operations you are testing are independent of each other.

-1. Open a new terminal and run `node run server` from the application's root directory.
+1. Open a new terminal and run `npm run server` from the application's root directory.
 This will build and run the API server.
 Navigate to `http://localhost:5000/` to access API services.
 Any code changes to the back-end code will mean you have to re-execute this command as the server requires rebuilding.
 2. Open another terminal and run `npm start` from the application's root directory.
 This will run the client-side webserver.
 Navigate to `http://localhost:4200/` to access website.
 3. Done!